danieldin95/openlan-py/README.md

                       office wifi                      home wifi

 # Start cpe
-the machine the cpe running on need install 'bridge-utils', 'iputils' and 'tun' module in kernel.
+The machine the cpe running on need install 'bridge-utils', 'iputils' and 'tun' module in kernel.

     cd openlan-py && python -m cpe.daemon -g 114.32.5.90 -a start